-Includes: Section Director(s), Classroom Teacher, Parent and Student.
+Includes: Assistant Executive Director, Section Director, Classroom Teacher, Parent and Student.

 Behaviors addressed at this level may include chronic behaviors from earlier levels and those on the pyramid.

 Administrative Level II behaviors may warrant a Short-Term Suspension, not to exceed five (5) school days.
-The Section Director may recommend a Long-Term Suspension based upon aggravating factors regarding the severity of the violation or safety concerns which may warrant the recommendation of Long-Term Suspension.
+The Assistant Executive Director may recommend a Long-Term Suspension based upon aggravating factors regarding the severity of the violation or safety concerns which may warrant the recommendation of Long-Term Suspension.

 The incident report is completed by the person witnessing/reporting the event, signed by the Lead Teacher and submitted to the section director with the appropriate documentation (eg. phone logs, behavior plans, emails, etc.).
-If a suspension is warranted, the Section Director will write a formal notification letter to the student s parents/guardians, a copy of which will be filed in the student s Cumulative Folder and reported in Power School.
+If a suspension is warranted, the Assistant Executive Director will write a formal notification letter to the student's parents/guardians, a copy of which will be filed in the student's Cumulative Folder and reported in Power School.
 In the event of escalating chronic behaviors, the support of the MTSS team is recommended.